 There are two types of applications which can be added for mobile devices:

 - A Google Play shortcut

 When uploading your APK file, choose the proper file from your PC, and add a description (optional).

-You can also check off Activate Knox license, however, only a custom SDK/custom SDK (KLM) license can be used for application activation.
+You can also select Activate Knox license.
+However, only a custom SDK/custom SDK (KLM) license can be used for application activation.
 You can request these keys from your license reseller.
-Once received, the key and application must be registered on KPP before use.
-The application will be downloaded on the device during configuration if a license is selected.
+Once received, the key and application must be registered on the Knox Partner Portal before use.
+The application is downloaded on the device during configuration if a license is selected.

-If you select the ADD FROM GOOGLE PLAY option instead, you need to provide a direct address to the Play store app and an optional description.
-There is the possibility to add more than one app at once.
+If you select ADD FROM GOOGLE PLAY instead, you need to provide a direct address to the Play Store app and an optional description.
+You can add as many apps as needed.

-When an uploaded app is selected, you can choose from various options to manage it under the ACTIONS button, such as deleting the app.
-Also, when an app is clicked, you will see a popup with basic information about it and all the uploaded versions.
+When an uploaded app is selected, you can click ACTIONS to update, download, or delete it.
+Click the app to view a popup with basic information about the app and all the uploaded versions.

 If you want to add an application for your wearable device, the process is similar.
 Move to the WEARABLE APPS section and select ADD WEARABLE APPLICATION.